croz-ltd/nrich/nrich-registry/README.md

 ## Setting up Spring beans

-To be able to use this library following configuration is required.
-If Jackson's `ObjectMapper` is not available it should also be defined and if `nrich-form-configuration` (provides client side validation of registry entities) library is not on classpath then `RegistryDataFormConfigurationMappingCustomizer` bean is not needed.
+To be able to use this module following configuration is required.
+If Jackson's `ObjectMapper` is not available it should also be defined and if `nrich-form-configuration` (provides client side validation of registry entities) module is not on classpath then `RegistryDataFormConfigurationMappingCustomizer` bean is not needed.
 History requires `hibernate-envers` dependency and if history is not needed then all beans with history suffix can be omitted.

 ```java